chucknado/bottle_heroku_tutorial/README.md

     run(host='localhost', port=8080, debug=True)
 ```

-The sample app checks for the APP_LOCATION environment variable to decide which statement to run.
-You'll set the variable later.
+The sample app checks for the PYTHONHOME environment variable to decide which statement to run.
+On heroku it reads '/app/.heroku/python', while (e.g. on two of my machines) it might not even be set at all.

 The Bottle framework includes a built-in development server that you can use to test your changes locally before deploying them to a remote server.